unite-cms/documentation/src/basic-concepts/README.md

 <!-- ######################################## -->

 ## Content Types
 Each new content type in unite cms comes with no fields and one view ("all") per default.
 By adding fields, you can define all kind of content schemas (for example news articles, web pages, invoices or products).
-By changing the settings of the "all" view or by adding additional views, you can define different management collections of you content.
+By changing the settings of the "all" view or by adding additional views, you can define different management collections of your content.
 For example a content type "Webpages" could have a default view that allows sorting the content for displaying a navigation list and a second view that shows all pages that are marked for internal review.
 For more information about all available views, see chapter "Views".

 To improve the UX for your content editors, you can set an optional icon from the icon set, unite cms is using [(Feather)](https://feathericons.com/).